-Selby Abbey is lead partner for a group of cultural and community organisations, including Selby District Council and Selby Town Council, who together will deliver an exciting programme of arts and cultural activity over the next three years.
+Selby Abbey is lead partner for a group of cultural and community organisations, including Selby District Council and Selby Town Council, who together will deliver an exciting Selby Stories programme of arts and cultural activity until December 2023.
 This is part of the four-year High Street Heritage Action Zone (HSHAZ) project funded by Historic England in partnership with Selby District Council.
 The aim of the High Street Heritage Action Zone is to ‘develop, enhance and celebrate parts of the town centre’s historic environment will help make it more attractive for locals to use, particularly to younger people.’
 Covering Selby’s high street, the cultural consortium will deliver a wide range of cultural activities across the next four years.
 The programme will include art, music, comedy, and heritage projects, alongside the innovative Selby Block Party, which has already seen the Abbey been built to scale in the game of Minecraft.

 Selby Block Party